A new way to transition to motherhood. Fully supported.

 In home sessions after evaluation 60 minutes 140

 After a full evaluation, we will schedule sessions to address the areas that matter most to you and where you have the most concerns.
-I will also provide insight into how to encourage development of your babies next steps.
+These sessions often focus on 1-2 goal areas.

 One Time Consultation with Recommendations 90 minutes 250

-This is for the mom and baby that have a great support system and resources but want a skilled therapist to come evaluate and provide ergonomic home strategies, strengthening exercises and babies next steps to help guide the first few weeks or months after baby is home.
+This is for the mom and baby or child/teen that have a great support system and resources but want a skilled therapist to come evaluate and provide ergonomic home strategies, strengthening exercises and guide to help the first few weeks or months after baby is home, or for a school age child needing after school or school break help.

 I am an out of network provider with insurances.
 I can provide a superbill to submit to your insurance on request.
 Often insurance will reimburse for 50-80% of services.
 Being an out of network provider allows me to treat the individual needs of each client without restrictions in your home so outcomes are better and faster than if I were restricted to treating one area of dysfunction.